ChristopherMUFU/python_project/README.md

 ## 1) Global analysis of the dataset

-We have studied two categorical variables : weekdays and data_channel
+We have studied two categorical variables : weekdays and data_channel.

 ## 2) Analysis of important variables
+We did a rank of importance of variables compared to Shares.
+And we will use only top 15 in our study.

 ## 3) Remove outliers
+We have many outliers, so in order to better visualize the variables explicatives, we have removed these outliers.

 ## 4) Univariate analysis of quantitative important variables